Home Page

 ACT 223 - Water Aerobics.
 1 Credit.

 (R-4) Students will learn the performance of aerobic exercise and resistance training in fairly shallow water such as in a swimming pool, done mostly vertically and without swimming typically in waist deep or deeper water.
-Water aerobics requires water-immersed students, and is held in a group fitness class setting.
+Water aerobics requires water-immersion and is held in a group fitness class setting.
 The classes focus on aerobic endurance, resistance training, and creating an enjoyable atmosphere.

 ACT 225 - Snow Bowl Ski Area.
 1 Credit.